The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 Move 1: 48-Hour Brutal Post-Mortem (Not Emotional Spiral)

-Most failed founders wallow in shame for weeks.
-Blake was diagnosed clinically in 48 hours.
+Most failed founders wallow in shame for weeks, while Blake had his launch clinically diagnosed in 48 hours.

 Step 1: Failure point analysis (8 hours)